MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/param-persist-howto.md

 ...
 ```

-Use **az config param-persist** to set persisted parameter used in the creation of an Azure storage account.
-If a global variable is set for the same object, persisted parameter will override the global variable.
+Use **az config param-persist** to set persisted parameters used in the creation of an Azure storage account.
+If a global variable is set for the same object, the persisted parameter will override the global variable.

 ```azurecli
 # turn persisted parameter on